Student Wellbeing Privacy Statement

 However, there may be circumstances where we may feel it necessary or be bound by law to break confidentiality, with or without your consent or knowledge, and liaise with and/or provide information to appropriate University staff and/or persons or organisations external to the University.
 Such circumstances are rare and usually relate to a serious concern for your own or someone else’s wellbeing and might include (but are not limited to):

-Concern that serious harm may come to someone else (including child protection and terrorism)
+• Concern that serious harm may come to someone else (including Safeguarding and terrorism)

 Where possible and appropriate, we would usually attempt to discuss any such circumstances with you prior to taking any action.

-In addition, University IT staff need to help maintain electronic systems within the Counselling service, and this may mean that occasionally, when fixing a problem for example, they are able to see names and general details of students for whom we hold records.
+In addition, University IT staff need to help maintain electronic systems used within the Student Wellbeing team, and this may mean that occasionally, when fixing a problem for example, they are able to see names and general details of students for whom we hold records.

 What information is stored and processed?